-Back in the US, we were adamant gymgoers.
-We regularly, if not religiously, tackled free weight, machines, and the occasional intense group class.
-It was a way to release energy after sitting at our office desks all day.
+Back in the US, we were adamant gym-goers.
+We regularly, if not religiously, tackled free weights, machines, and the occasional intense group class.
+It was a way to release energy after sitting in our offices all day.

 When we moved to Chiang Mai, all of that changed.
 After spending a lot of time trying to find gyms (back in 2013 when only a few were listed in English and the rest were in Thai), we were disappointed.
 The gyms’ weights and machines were dated and needed repair, reupholstering, or just a good

 In the past year or two, gyms have really popped up in part to foreigners’ demands.
 It’s been an incredible transformation in Chiang Mai, although we’re sure that larger expat-friendly cities are already years ahead of the game.
 Now, there are several high-end gym options complete with classes and good quality machines and weights.
 We joined two different gyms over the span of four years and we’ve been happy getting back into our workout routine.